Kolyanuss/FilmOS-microservices/README.md

 # FilmOS-microservices

+This project is designed to acquire skills in developing microservices.

+The project is incomplete and has bugs.

 FilmOS-microservices is a microservices-based architecture project designed for managing various aspects of a movie platform, including favorite movies, ratings, shopping, and more.
 Each microservice is responsible for a specific functionality and communicates with others to provide a cohesive experience.

 ## Table of Contents